-If you're buying or building a gaming PC, the graphics card is even more important than the CPU.
+Getting the best graphics card is key if you're looking to buy the best gaming PC or looking to build a PC on your own.
+The graphics card is even more important than the CPU.
 Unfortunately, the process of figuring out how to buy a GPU can be intimidating.
 There's so much to consider, from the type of monitor you're using (for recommendations, see our Best Gaming Monitors page) to the size of your PC case to the game settings you plan to play at.

 - Save some money for the CPU.
-If you spend all your money on graphics and skimp out on the processor, your system might score well on synthetic benchmarks but won't do as well in real game play (due to lower minimum frame rates).
+If you spend all your money on graphics and don't opt for one of the best CPUs, your system might score well on synthetic benchmarks but won't do as well in real game play (due to lower minimum frame rates).

 - Consider your refresh rate.
 If your monitor has triple-digit refresh rates, you'll need a powerful card and processor to reach its full potential.
 Alternatively, if your monitor tops out at 60Hz and 1080p, there's no point in paying extra for a powerful card that pushes pixels faster than your display can keep up with.

 - Do you have enough power and space?
-Make sure your case has enough room for the card you're considering, and that your power supply has enough watts to spare, along with the correct type of power connectors (up to two 8-pin PCIe, depending on the card).
+Make sure your PC case has enough room for the card you're considering, and that your power supply has enough watts to spare, along with the correct type of power connectors (up to three 8-pin PCIe, depending on the card).

 - Don't get dual cards—they're not worth it.
 Game support for Multi-card SLI or CrossFire setups has been trending down for years.
 Get the best single card you can afford.
 Adding a second card is usually more trouble than it's worth.

 - Don't count on overclocking for serious performance boosts.
 If you need better performance, buy a more-powerful card.
-Graphics cards don't typically have large amounts of overclocking headroom, usually only 5-10% at best.
+Graphics cards don't typically have large amounts of overclocking headroom, usually only 5-10%.

 AMD or Nvidia?

-For more on these subjects, see our recent AMD vs Nvidia: Who Makes the Best GPUs? and FreeSync vs. G-Sync 2020: Which Variable Refresh Tech Is Best Today? features.
+For more on these subjects as well as screen-smoothing variable refresh technologies, see our AMD vs Nvidia: Who Makes the Best GPUs? and FreeSync vs. G-Sync: Which Variable Refresh Tech Is Best Today? features.

 How Much Can You Spend?